Advisicon/advisicon/nttg/usability-interviews/amy-wachsnicht.markdown

 parties need to contact Sharon or an administrator directly and request to be added to the list.

-# State Desire for a Stable Platform
+# Stated Desire for a Stable Platform

 For Amy, this means that the website shouldn't go down due to content updates and the site should be viewable and editable from multiple browsers.